jmikaelr/OptionPricingBSDE/README.md

 1. **BSDEOptionPricingEuropean**: Class to compute European option price using BSDE.
 2. **BSDEOptionPricingAmerican**: Class to compute American option price using BSDE.
-3. **BS_CALL**: Function to compute European option price using Black-Scholes formula.
-4. **longstaff_schwartz**: Function to compute American option price using the Longstaff-Schwartz method.

 ## Usage: